HL7/terminology-fundamentals-ig/input/pagecontent/expressionsyntax.md

                 <p>When specified, this date constrains the content to the most recent Code System version available at the specified point in time.<br></p>
             </td>
             <td>
-                <p>It is expected that either the VersionLockedDate or VersionLockedString will be populated in DrawnFromCodeSystem, <b>but not both </b>so there is no conflict.
+                <p>It is expected that either the VersionLockedDate or VersionLockedString will be populated in DrawnFromCodeSystem, <b>but not both </b>so
+				there is no conflict.
 When specified, this element is intended to allow the computable unambiguous identification of a single Code System version.
 				The VersionLockedDate approach <b>should only be used </b>when a VersionLockedString cannot accurately identify the desired version.
 The level of precision is expected to assure identification of a single unambiguous version.
 The Content Logical Definition element <a href="#_bookmark87">LockedDate</a> performs a similar, although global, function across the entire CLD <i>in situations where this element is <b>not </b>populated. </i>LockedDate <b>cannot </b>override this element.</p>
             </td>
             <td>TS.DATE</td>
             <td>0..1</td>
         </tr>
         <tr>
-            <td>&nbsp; &nbsp; VersionLockedString</td>
+            <td><a name="versionlockedstring"/>&nbsp; &nbsp; VersionLockedString</td>
             <td>
                 <p>a string that constrains the associated Code System to the single published Code System version identified.</p>
             </td>